kumard3/create-devstarter/Readme.md

 # `@kumardeepanshu/create-devstarter`

-🏗 Personal CLI to bootstrap new starters from the given templates.
+🏗 Personal CLI to bootstrap new starters from the given templates. added yarn support

 ## Installation & Usage